Indian Statistical Institute,ISI BMATH/BSTAT 2021 All UGB Subjective Solutions: Click Here

 Answer (D)

-Let and be four non-negative real numbers where
+be four non-negative real numbers where

 1. The number of different ways one can choose these numbers such that is